gnamithan/cse15l-lab-reports/lab-report-1-week-2.md

 Another way to optimize remote running is to run multiple commands at once using semicolons like this:
 > $ cp WhereAmI.java OtherMain.java; javac OtherMain.java; java WhereAmI

+We want to make a local file called WhereAmI.java file, copying it into the remote server, and then run it.
+After editing and saving the file, we want to optimize the total time it takes to run the file in the remote server.
+Using methods to optimize this process would be to:
+> First, copy and paste ssh cse15lwi22zz@ieng.ucsd.edu to get into the remote server since using the up arrow might take more keystrokes

+> Second, copy and paste the command to copy into the remote server along with the commands to run the program.
+This can be done at once using semicolons

+> Output: This should have completed the task in fewer than 10 keystrokes

+>> Exactly 8 keystrokes